What is UM, UIM, and MedPay Insurance?

-Medical Payments (MedPay) coverage pays for the medical expenses of an insured person and his or her passengers after a motor vehicle collision.
-MedPay will pay out its benefits regardless of who caused the collision, and will generally cover an insured who is permissively driving someone else’s vehicle, and an insured or his or her family members who are injured as pedestrians.
+Medical Payments (MedPay) coverage is another optional insurance coverage that pays for the medical expenses of an insured person and his or her passengers after a motor vehicle collision.
+MedPay will pay out its benefits regardless of who caused the collision and will generally cover an insured who is permissively driving someone else’s vehicle, and an insured or his or her family members who are injured as pedestrians.

 Personal Injury Protection (PIP) coverage is required in Arkansas and pays benefits for medical expenses and lost wages incurred by the insured person and his passengers injured in a motor vehicle collision.